mistay/arduino_poe_ip_relay/README.md

 PARAMTER: 1 ..
 HIGH, 0 ..
 LOW

-Please note that in this case a logical HIGH switches the relay OFF and a logical LOW would cause the relay to be switched ON!
+Please note: that in this case a logical HIGH switches the relay OFF and a logical LOW would cause the relay to be switched ON!

+Please note: There is no command for toggling the status of a relais but can be implemented very easily.

 ### Returns
 Each command is acknowledged either by "NOK" or by "ACK"